Web API v1¶

 - Always instantiate an

-esalesobject as a variable with a Web API id and market.
+esalesobject as a variable with a url to a cluster and market that exists.

 - Never cache individual items in a result as this may result in personalisation issues.
 If caching is to be used, an entire query should be cached, not just parts of a result.

 - When notifying payments, the recommended notification method to use is Secure Payment Notification.